lcysyzxdxc/MPD/README.md

 Therefore, we establish the first large-scale, fine-grained, multi-dimensional quality database for machines, namely MPD.
 As the visual data consumption volume of machines has already surpassed humans, we hope that MPD can inspire effective IQA metrics to serve the upcoming machine-centric era.

-The code and data will be released soon.
+**Dataset is Released**: [Download](https://hf-mirror.com/datasets/lcysyzxdxc/MachinePreference/blob/main/MPD_release.zip).
+Due to the requirements of international standards, we first open-sourced 3,000 samples and will update them as appropriate.

+This homepage will be further maintained。

  </div>